-We’ve been very working hard to build some new stunning features in Testdroid and I’d like to share few of them with you.
-Since I started as a Product Owner last fall, I have not posted actively update on our features – and there is a good reason for that.
+Since I started as a Product Owner, I have not posted actively update on our features – and there is a good reason for that.
 We’ve been focusing building the new great user experiences in our products and that has taken a significant portion of my time.
 In this blog, I’ll highlight some of the coolest features that we’ve done lately, and I’ll finish off this with few teasers about new features that we are working on.

-Just last month, we enabled Testdroid access and purchases for IBM Marketplace users and the products will be available in IBM Bluemix soon as well.
+Just last month, we enabled Bitbar Testing access and purchases for IBM Marketplace users and the products will be available in IBM Bluemix soon as well.
 IBM Marketplace is a cloud service platform allowing end-users to buy services, IBM products and third-party products to facilitate the creation of online services and mobile apps.
 We believe enterprise apps are one of the next ‘verticals’ where the agile mobile dev and test approach will make a big splash.
-There is imminent need to ensure apps created and tailored for enterprises will work across variety of different mobile (phones, tablets, and yet wearables) devices.
-Using real devices and selecting the right set of setups that end-users use is crucial and Testdroid has an instant solution for this problem.
+There is an imminent need to ensure apps created and tailored for enterprises will work across a variety of different mobile (phones, tablets, and yet wearables) devices.
+Using real devices and selecting the right set of setups that end-users use is crucial and Bitbar offers an instant solution to this problem.

 Comparison of Test Results with Help of Screenshots